 HOW TO USE THE HAND LETTERED VALENTINE’S DAY CUT FILE

 Download the free hand lettered SVG file.
-You can access it in the resource library, below
+You can access it in the resource library, available to my email subscribers.

 Using your Silhouette or Cricut, cut out the file heat transfer vinyl.
 Make sure to mirror the cut file before cutting.
 My favorite heat transfer vinyl (HTV) is Siser Easyweed.
 I find that it sticks really well and holds up well in the wash.
 I like to use this brand of HTV for all my projects.
 If you want your design to look like mine, you will have to cut out multiple colors of vinyl.

 Once the file is cut, weed out the excess vinyl with your weeding tools.
 The great thing about HTV is that you don’t need transfer tape.
 The vinyl is stuck to a carrier sheet so all you do is flip it over and iron/heat press it to your shirt.

 Center your vinyl design onto the shirt and place a pressing mat inside the shirt.
 Set the Cricut Easy Press to 315 degrees and 30 seconds.
 Place the Easy Press it on the design for 30 seconds.
 The Easy Press will beep when the time is up.
 Remove the Easy Press from the shirt and peel off the carrier sheet while it is still warm.

 If using an iron, set your iron to the cotton setting and turn the steam off.
 Place a piece of parchment paper over your design and iron for 20 seconds.
 If your design is larger than the iron, iron one portion of the design at a time.
 Check to see if the design has adhered to the shirt.
 If it has not, replace the parchment paper and iron again.